 - Shortness of Breath

 - Lethargy or weakness

 These symptoms often follow physical exertion but will worsen as more damage is done by the worms.
 The earlier you see the signs and act, the better your chances of treating the infestation.
 As the infection progresses, treatment will get more and more difficult.

 Heartworm infections are classified into four stages of severity, class 1 through 4.
 Stage one often shows no symptoms, while stages 2 and 3 show varying degrees of the common symptoms mentioned above.

 Additionally, class 3 infections will present with whole-body deterioration, like a dull coat, weight loss, muscle depletion, and a distended belly.
-This advanced stage means that the worms are affecting the heart’s function significantly.
+This advanced stage means that the worms have significantly affected the heart’s function.
 Though heartworm is potentially still treatable at this stage, your dog may suffer from lifelong health issues due to the damage to the heart and lungs.

 Class for infections are no longer treatable, and at this stage, the goal is to provide palliative care.
 Dogs with class 4 heartworm infections suffer from caval syndrome.
 With caval syndrome, the damage to the organs is too great, and the dog will likely be in multi-organ failure.

 When caught early enough, two medications (Melarsomine and Ivermectin) are administered to kill the adult worms and the microfilaria.
 Though the medications are effective, there are potential side effects of using any medications with neurotoxic effects.